leanflutter/.github/profile/README.md

 - [tray_manager](https://github.com/leanflutter/tray_manager)                   - This plugin allows Flutter desktop apps to defines system tray.
 - [window_manager](https://github.com/leanflutter/window_manager)               - This plugin allows Flutter desktop apps to resizing and repositioning the window.

+## Tools

+- [flutter_distributor](https://github.com/leanflutter/flutter_distributor) - A complete tool for packaging and publishing your Flutter applications.

 ## Discussion

 > Welcome to join the discussion group to share your suggestions and ideas with me.